antoine-rocher/ar-personal-website/src/pages/index.md

     component: ContentBlock
     content: >-
-      Hello, my name is Antoine Rocher and I am a recent graduate in Astrophysique from the Master in Astrophysics of Unversité Claude Bernard Lyon 1.
+      Hello, my name is Antoine Rocher and I am a recent graduate in Astrophysique from the Master in Astrophysics of the Université Claude Bernard Lyon 1.

-      I am very interested in science in general and especially physics and astrophysics.
+      I am very interested in science in general and especially in physics and astrophysics.
 I also like sport (I played basketball during 8 years in competition) and I was very involved in university student associations.
     section_id: about